dlfelps/dlfelps.github.io/_posts/2022-6-20-Reproducible-Dotnet-Series.md

 It is useful to clarify our definition of reproducibility within the context of software development.
 Let P<sub>0</sub> represent a stable, compiling build of a codebase that results in a *correct* program.
 The reproducibility test for P<sub>0</sub> is as follows:

 > Does the code/documentation for P<sub>0</sub> contain sufficient information to reproduce the *correct* program from a clean environment?
+(Yes/No)

-Next, let P<sub>1</sub> represent the code (in the new environment) that has undergone a substantial change (e.g. new feature added) requiring a *modified  build environment.* We can reapply the reproducibilty test to P<sub>1</sub>.
+Next, let P<sub>1</sub> represent the code (in the new environment) that has undergone a substantial change that *modified the build environment.* We can reapply the reproducibilty test to P<sub>1</sub>.
 The number of times that code passes the reproducibility test can be defined as its reproducibility level [0..N].

 It may be useful to name a few of these levels.